macOS by Tutorials

-This book for developers with some experience developing for iOS using Swift and SwiftUI.
+This book is for developers with some experience developing for iOS and who are familiar with Swift, Xcode and SwiftUI.

 Before You Begin